 As parents parenting girls with ADHD, one of our main goals in raising our children is to provide them emotional security.
-When our daughter has ADHD, there is one thing that we should always remember; combating ADHD is not easy and takes a lot of mental and physical energy for your daughter to conquer the symptoms and for you to support your daughter with ADHD.
+When our daughter has ADHD, there is one thing that we should always remember; combating ADHD is not easy and takes a lot of mental and physical energy for your daughter to conquer the symptoms and for you to learn how to help my daughter with ADHD.

 Here are some tips to help support your daughter with ADHD through her daily struggles with ADHD.

-Follow along with these tips so that the symptoms of ADHD in your daughter are lessened.
+Follow along with these tips so that you can help your daughter with ADHD!

 You have likely dealt with several mornings of chaos before school.
 It can be difficult for your daughter to complete her morning routine in a timely manner, especially if she’s not a natural early riser.
 One of the most effective ways to guarantee the next day’s success is to plan ahead.